skypienzr98/IOT-Project/README.md

 <img width="803" alt="Screenshot 2022-11-28 at 4 49 57 AM" src="https://user-images.githubusercontent.com/117338905/204159004-f99f4658-d9a6-40ba-9ae4-6aa7b95e86bd.png">

+<strong><ins>Input(Sensors)</ins></strong>

+Laser sensors will read the input and send to controller

+<strong><ins>Arduino/NodeMCU (controller)</ins></strong>

+Controller will receive data from sensor and upload it to the server

+<strong><ins>Cloud Platform</ins></strong>

+Cloud will process data from the controller, analyze it and store the analyzed data in its memory.
+Finally, the analyzed data will be sent to the dashboard.

+<strong><ins>Dashboard</ins></strong>

+Users could easily monitor the analyzed data in graph, pie chart and power conclusion and developers could review the data collecting process from here.

 Below are the general overview of the system architecture for our IoT waste management system.
 For this project we will be using **ESP 8266** as our microcontroller device and it will be connected to **HC-SR04** ultrasonic sensor to obtain the capacity level of rubbish bins.
 The device will communicate using **HTTP** data protocol transmission and it will send the data to a **REST-API** implemented in **Flask** before later on hosted by **Heroku** Cloud platform and finally display the data on our simple dashboard app which we will be build using **Figma**.

 <img src="Images/system_arc.png">